 Fifteen years ago I wrote an article for The Vancouver Sun about the pain of writing your dating profile.
 Then, as now, dating sites gave tips on how to write a profile that would attract a true love.
 And like now, they don’t really help.
 That’s because it’s a horrible job.
 Think about it.
 When was the last time you wrote about yourself?

-My first stab at my own About page was to use this skydiving picture.
+My first stab at my own About page was to use this skydiving picture you see.
 I wrote about the strength of character I acquired from the many skydives I made in my twenties and how my business was strong because of this.
 Maybe, but it wasn’t who I am.
 More to the point, it wasn’t about food or writing and my company is.
 I did call it Food Words for a reason.

 That’s a good example of what not to do.
 I have a better one now.

 Here’s some pointers on approaching your About page.

 It’s like walking into a store; you get a feeling.
 Just because you’re online doesn’t mean you don’t want the feeling.
 In today’s terms, it’s part of engagement marketing.
 Your whole website should do this, but your About page helps immeasurably in giving a feeling.

 I realize everything in business tells you to be big and to occupy your (figurative) space.
 And you will, but for your About page a whole lot can be said around a small experience and with very few words.

 There’s one jumping off point that says so much about you.
 Use it (just one).
 Maybe it was something like this: